Born in 1960 in Hokkaido, Japan.

 |Pan-fry the beef||Pan-fry for about 1 to 2 minutes, or until medium-rare with some charred parts.|

-Put some delicious grated wasabi on it as needed-basis.
+Put some well-assorted grated wasabi on it as needed-basis.